-Before Pontius Pilate, governor of Judea: The Jewish leaders who were bitter enemies of Jesus, hating Him and envious of Him, wanted two things of Pilate: (1) permission for His execution and (2) execution by cruciflxion, which would have to be carried out by Roman soldiers.
-Pilate immediately knew that Jesus did not deserve to die at all and weakly resorted to several futile ploys to release Him.
-In his cowardly weakness and fear he gave in.
-"Then released he unto them Barabbas; but Jesus he scourged (look it up -BC) and delivered to be crucified.
-Then the soldiers of the governor took Jesus into the Praetorium, and gathered unto him the whole band.
-And they stripped him, and put on him a scarlet robe.
-And they platted a crown of thorns and put it upon his head, and a reed in his right hand; and they kneeled down before him, and mocked him, saying, Hail, King of the Jews!
-And they spat upon him, and took the reed and smote him on the head.
+Before Pontius Pilate, governor of Judea: The Jewish leaders who were bitter enemies of Jesus, hating Him and envious of Him, wanted two things of Pilate: (1) permission for His execution and (2) execution by crucifixion, which would have to be carried out by Roman soldiers.
+Pilate, upon questioning Jesus and hearing His answers, knew that Jesus did not deserve to die at all and weakly resorted to several futile ploys to release Him.
+In his